Roof Rotting

 Savvy homeowners do everything possible to avoid roof-rot in property investment and catching it early is part of the solution.
 A rotting roof leads to internal water leaks and resultant mold or mildew growth, damaging a structure’s framework and corroding its building materials.
 It is also at risk of outright collapse!

-If you suspect your home is suffering from roof-rot, count on the home improvement experts at Elite Remodeling Services to bring it under control.
+If you suspect your home is suffering from roof-rot, count on the roofing experts at Elite Remodeling Services to bring it under control.
 Call us at (952) 646-2480 for fast, friendly service and quality roofing you can trust.

 The Dangers of Roof-rot